Sep Ruf: Academy of Fine Arts Nuremberg

-New Maxburg Munich
+Neue Maxburg Munich

-One of his most elegant buildings was the New Maxburg in Munich.
+One of his most elegant buildings was the Neue Maxburg in Munich.
 William V., Duke of Bavaria, built the residence from 1593 to 1596.
 In the 17th century it was called the Herzog-Max-Burg.
 After it was destroyed in World War II., only the renaissance-tower was still standing.
 The city asked some architects to find ideas for the place and allowed to destroy the old tower.
-Only Ruf and Theo Papst were the two architects, who wanted to save it.
-So both got the order to build the New Maxburg.
+Only Ruf and Theo Pabst were the two architects, who wanted to save it.
+So both got the order to build the Neue Maxburg.
 The steel skeleton building followed the structure of the tower and in the middle of the buildings is a green meadow and a fountain.
 The building of Justice is one of the most elegant buildings in Europe, like Nikolaus Pevsner wrote.
 Especially the Atrium with the glass-ceiling and the curved stair is impressing.

 World fair Brussels 1958

 The sign of the Expo 58 in Brussels was the Atomium.
 41.454.412 people visited the exhibition.
 Ruf and Egon Eiermann made plans for the German pavilion and it was decided they should work together.
 They decided to build eight glass-pavilions that were connected with open pathways, like Ruf had designed for the Academy of Fine Arts, Nuremberg.
-They were placed within a garden of 6000 m² and in the middle was a little pond.
+They were placed within a garden of 6000 m2 and in the middle was a little pond.
 The garden was designed by the landscape architect Walter Rossow from the Deutscher Werkbund.
 There was a 57 m long steel-bridge with a 50 m high pylon.
 The newspapers of the world gave the best critics.
 The Times, London, wrote: "It is the most elegant pavilion of the exhibition".